 Units are redeemed without charge at a price per unit (bid price) based on the net asset value per unit at the date of receipt of the request for redemption.
 The Trustee seeks to maintain as far as is reasonably possible a bid price of \$20 per unit.
 An investor can redeem the whole or part of his/her units in the form prescribed by the Trustee to the extent that his/her remaining units is not reduced below \$500.00.
 This redemption can be in the form of cash or via electronic channels.
-Units having an aggregate value up to TT\$1M may be redeemed in cash on the same business day of the request.
-Units up to an aggregate of TT\$100,000.00 may be redeemed on the same business day via electronic channels, excluding automated teller machines.
-Units having an aggregate value of greater than TT\$1M may be redeemed in cash within three (3) business days of request.
+Units having an aggregate value up to TT\$10,000.00 may be redeemed on the same business day of the request.
+Units up to an aggregate of TT\$100,000.00 may be redeemed on the same business day of greater than TT\$1M may be redeemed in cash within three (3) business days of request.

-1 Description of the Fund (continued)
+Description of the Fund (continued)